shhossain/computer_science/CONTRIBUTING.md

 Thank you for your contributions!

 We appreciate your contributions to the `shhossain/computer_science` repo.
-Your contributions help to make the repo a valuable resource for everyone who is interested in learning computer science.
+Your contributions help to make the repo a valuable resource for everyone interested in learning computer science.